treeverse/lakeFS/docs/reference/mount.md

 ### mount-server Command (Advanced)

+**Note**
+⚠️ The `mount-server` command is for advanced use cases and will only spin the server without calling OS mount command.
+{: .note }

 The mount-server command starts a mount server manually.
 Generally, users would use the mount command which handles server operations automatically.

 ```bash